SJtoday City Guide Live Banner

 Colosseum Pizza, 761 E. Capitol Ave., Milpitas

 Established in 2010, this pizzeria tucked in a small strip mall offers a taste of New York with its pizzas, strombolis, calzones, and get this — cannoli cream flown in from Brooklyn.
-Customer favorites include the New York + Sicilian style pies.
+Customer favorites include the New York + Sicilian-style pies.

 Bibo’s NY Pizza, 1431 Bird Ave.

 Two brothers set out to bring East Coast pizza to the West Coast, and started with a used pizza oven behind their dad’s liquor store.
-Enjoy New York-style thin crust made fresh every day — it’s topped with nearly 1-lb of mozzarella cheese + loads of other goodies.
+Enjoy New York-style thin crust made fresh every day — it’s topped with nearly 1-lb of mozzarella cheese and loads of other goodies.

 Blue Line Pizza, 10 locations

 Voted “Best Pizza in Silicon Valley” by DineMV + “Best non-thin-crust pizza” by Metro Silicon Valley, this is the ultimate date spot.
-The restaurant’s award-winning Chicago cornmeal crust deep dish is a must-try.
+The restaurant’s award-winning Chicago cornmeal crust deep-dish is a must-try.

-Square Pie Guys, 2 locations
+Square Pie Guys, Four locations